 At 6,500 km, the Nile is the longest river in the world.
 It starts its journey at Lake Victoria in Uganda, and pounds its way over falls and rapids as it sweeps northwards across the African continent all the way to the Mediterranean.
 But the town of Jinja, 80km east of Kampala, is where it all begins.
 Jinja is famed for being the source of the Nile, and it’s where adrenalin-junkies of all abilities come to enjoy white-water rafting, freestyle kayaking, bungee-jumping, quad biking and other adventure-based adventures.

-Every year in January, Jinja – or more specifically the nearby settlement of Bujagali – also plays host to the Nile River Festival, a three-day event during which the top kayakers from around the world prove their strength, bravery, and skill by taking on the most challenging rapids in a range of races and competitions.
+Every year in January, Jinja – or more specifically the nearby settlement of Bujagali – also plays host to the Nile River Kayak Festival, a three-day event during which the top kayakers from around the world prove their strength, bravery, and skill by taking on the most challenging rapids in a range of races and competitions.
 But you don’t have to be a top kayaker, or even any kind of athlete, to attend.
-The event is open to everyone, and for one weekend pretty much anyone who lives in the surrounding area, plus a large chunk of the population of Kampala, descends on Jinja to enjoy the scenery, the fresh air, and the spectacle.
+The Nile River Festival is open to everyone, and for one weekend pretty much anyone who lives in the surrounding area, plus a large chunk of the population of Kampala, descends on Jinja to enjoy the scenery, the fresh air, and the spectacle.

 A friend and I rented a car, took the Friday off work, and drove up in the morning.
 First stop: the town of Jinja itself.

 Jinja was planned in the 1940s under British colonial rule, and still boasts a sort of crumbly colonial feel.
 The city used to have the second largest economy in the country, and the brewery for the popular Ugandan beer, Nile Special, and a huge sugar cane processing plant are still huge employers in the area.